 Like many other offenses, a conviction in a petty theft case relies on the willful intention to commit the crime.
 Some legal defenses that may be used to fight petty theft charges include:

 Though all of these defenses could be used to combat petty theft charges, you will need a shoplifting attorney to successfully prove your innocence.
-To learn more about defenses to petty theft allegations, call our firm today.
+To learn more about defenses to petty theft allegations, call a qualified criminal defense firm today.

 How a Los Angeles Shoplifting Attorney Can Help

 Charges of petty theft should not derail your life.
-The counsel of an experienced petty theft lawyer from Spolin Law P.C. could mean the difference between reducing your charges to an infraction or accepting a felony conviction.
-For a free consultation regarding your case, contact us today at (310) 424-5816.
+The counsel of an experienced petty theft lawyer could mean the difference between reducing your charges to an infraction or accepting a felony conviction.
+For a free consultation regarding your case, visit SPCRC's Recommended Lawyers.